bizz84/SwiftyStoreKit/README.md

 # SwiftyStoreKit
 SwiftyStoreKit is a lightweight In App Purchases framework for iOS 8.0+, written in Swift 2.0.
-The framework provides a simple block based API with robust error handling on top of the existing StoreKit framework.

 ### Purchase a product